aS AN INDIVIDUAL

 - learn more about the cultural backgrounds of refugee communities and families in Australia

-- start letter writing as form of advocacy (for examples of letter styles refer to Get Up!)
+- start letter writing as form of advocacy.
+Amnesty International regularly conducts letter-writing campaigns and petitions in support of issues affecting refugees.
+For examples of letter styles refer to Get Up!

 - learn more about refugee settlement programs at Roads to Refuge » Refugees in Australia